 The idea of creating an electric dog fence to contain pets was conceived and the corresponding product patented by one Richard Peck in the 1970s.
 Today, many companies offer this product which makes for an effective containing mechanism for a pet.
 The owners can rest assured that the dog stays within the perimeter.

 What are Invisible Fences?

-The whole invisible fence system or kit consists of a perimeter wire fitted with a transmitter antenna and an electric collar, fitted with a receiver.
+The whole invisible fence system or kit has a perimeter wire fitted with a transmitter antenna and an electric collar, fitted with a receiver.
 There are many companies that sell this product and the costs vary a lot.
-Some companies do the installation of the fence and the dog training, on their own, while some provide self-assembly kits and training instructions.
+Some companies do the installation of the fence and dog training, themselves, while some provide self-assembly kits and training instructions.

 There are two main types of these fences.
 You can either buy a self-installation kit or go for a professionally installed one.
 The latter option is obviously costlier than the former.
 The self-assembly type fence costs around USD 100 to USD 400.
 These are available at most pet stores.

 Professionally installed invisible dog fencing will cost you USD 850 to USD 1,500.
 The advantages of going for these is that the company people do the dog training and also adjust the correctional shock magnitude, according to the dog's constitution, age, size, and temperament.